Authored by Emily Folk

 We’ve all seen the obnoxious tourists waddling out of Subway in some beautiful, ancestral city.
 Chances are, if you catch us on the right day, we’ve all been that tourist.

 There is, however, a revolution in tourism that is really starting to take off.
 A whole new way of thinking which prioritizes responsible travel, and considers the impact we have on the communities and environments we visit abroad.

 The negative impacts of tourism are usually pretty clear to the traveler feeling particularly perceptive.
 But ecotourism is the belief that travel should be ultimately beneficial to both the tourist and the host country.

-Things You Should Consider as a Responsible Traveler / EcoTourist in 2018
+Things You Should Consider as a Responsible Traveler / EcoTourist

 You can hover over these (or any image) to quickly pin it!